1noro/apod-dybg-py/README.md

-# apod-dybg
+# apod-dybg-py
-Script to change daily the wallpaper of your Gnome Shell (Ubuntu) for the photo of the "Astronomy Picture of the Day" (https://apod.nasa.gov) or the "Amateur Astronomy Picture of the Day" (http://www.aapodx2.com)
+Script to change daily the wallpaper of your Gnome Shell (Ubuntu) for the photo of the "Astronomy Picture of the Day" (https://apod.nasa.gov) or the "Amateur Astronomy Picture of the Day" (http://www.aapodx2.com).

+This version is a revision and a rewrite of a previous project written in BASH (https://github.com/boot1110001/apod-dybg).

 # Credits